 6. RESIDENCE OF TRUSTEES

-Every Trustee shall be resident in the United Kingdom.
+Every Trustee shall be resident in the United States.
 The Company shall immediately remove any Trustee who ceases to be so resident and, if necessary, appoint a replacement.

 7. CHANGE OF TRUSTEES

 The Company has the power to appoint or remove any Trustee for any reason.
-The change of Trustee shall be effected by executing a deed.
+The change of Trustee shall be affected by executing a deed.
 Any Trustee may resign on one month's notice given in writing to the Company, provided that there will be at least two Trustees or a corporate Trustee immediately after the retirement.

 8. INVESTMENT AND DEALING WITH TRUST ASSETS